odk-x/docs/odkx-src/sync-endpoint-manual-setup.rst

        compose.yml`.

   3. Create a new directory in the sync-endpoint-default-setup directory and create a Docker file inside it.
-  4. Copy the bootstrap.ldif file from the OpenLDAP directory to the new directory.
-In the Docker file Add the image of the LDAP Directory to be used and add the "COPY" command to copy the bootstrap.ldif file to the right path in the container.
+  4. Copy the :file:`bootstrap.ldif` file from the OpenLDAP directory to the new directory.
+In the Docker file Add the image of the LDAP Directory to be used and add the "COPY" command to copy the :file:`bootstrap.ldif` file to the right path in the container.
   5. Run the following command to build the Docker image :

     .. code-block:: console

       $ docker build -t odk/[LDAP_DIRECTORY_NAME] [ Folder conatining the Docker file ]

-  6. Replace the ldap-service image from docker-compose.yml with odk/[LDAP_DIRECTORY_NAME].
+  6. Replace the ldap-service image from :file:`docker-compose.yml` with odk/[LDAP_DIRECTORY_NAME].
   7. In the sync-endpoint-default-setup directory navigate to config/sync-endpoint.
 Modify the :file:`security.properties` file to fill in the Settings for LDAP server.
 Set security.server.ldapUrl in security.properties to the new server url.
 The name of the service in Swarm would be same ( ldap-service ).
 So just change the port number.
 After this following settings need to be configured in the same file for the LDAP server: